 It’s useful to remember that in those unsophisticated times sitting in Parliament was generally seen as selfless service, not a lucrative career.
 MPs weren’t paid (that only changed in 1911), and those without inherited wealth tended to seek careers in business, not politics.
-Burke was different, and he accepted money for the kind of outside services that today would have his name splattered all over the newspapers’ first pages.
+Burke was different, and he accepted money for the kind of outside services that today would have his name splattered all over the newspapers’ front pages.

 At the same time, Burke acquired renown as a resolute leader and a wise legislator, who served his country with distinction – even if small portions of its treasury stuck to his hands.
 That reputation didn’t outlive him, but his writings, especially Reflections on the Revolution in France, immortalised Burke’s name.

 Writing immediately after the 1789 revolution, before the regicidal Great Terror, Burke predicted it, nailing to the wall the very notion of a revolutionary upheaval.
 Unfortunately, he thought, wrongly in my view, that the American Revolution was different (“a revolution not made but prevented”).
 Yet his Reflections remains the standard, and I’d suggest greatest, text of political philosophy, the acme of political wisdom.